My Favorite Hotels in Singapore

 The Best Areas To Stay in Singapore

 Dangling off the southern edge of Malaysia, Singapore has transformed from a virtually empty malarial swamp into one of the world’s greatest cities, largest ports, and busiest transport hubs in less than 200 years, particularly since the 1970s.
 Yet, Singapore remains quite unique: overwhelmingly populated by descendants of migrants from China and, to a lesser degree, India and Malaysia.
-One of very few countries based almost entirely around a single city, it happily maintains and promotes its colonial heritage.
+One of the very few countries based almost entirely around a single city, it happily maintains and promotes its colonial heritage.

 Nearly six million people are squeezed into an area about 31 miles by 17 miles, a land size that has increased by an incredible 25% due to reclamation in a few decades.
 In the city center, the Colonial District is jam-packed with attractions – from the Bugis Street Market to the National Museum and other colonial-era buildings like the iconic Raffles Hotel, one of many fantastic hotels in the city, and the original home of the Singapore Sling cocktail.
 Heading west from this area, Orchard Road satisfies the two major passions of locals and tourists: shopping at the 20+ malls and eating among the endless world-class bistros and authentic food courts.